Nabali Olive

 The Nabali olive is one of the distinguished varieties of olives cultivated in Palestine and the Levant.
 It is considered one of the oldest and most renowned types, widely spread across Palestinian and Jordanian lands.

 Etymology

-The name is attributed either to the town of Bir Nabala in the Jerusalem area or to the city of Nablus in Palestine.
+The name Nabali is derived from Bayt Nabala (بيت نبالا); a depopulated Arab-Palestinian town near Lydda.

+The name is attested in English as early as 1910 in a bulletin by the United States Bureau of Plant Industry, which noted that several varieties of olives are cultivated near Haifa and Lydda all called Nabali.

 Distribution

 It has long been widely cultivated in the West Bank, Jordan, Syria, and Lebanon.
 The name "Nabali" reflects its geographic and cultural heritage.